Small Craft Advisory Issued for Big Island Waters

-The National Weather Service in Honolulu has issued a Small Craft Advisory for Big Island Leeward Waters and Big Island Southeast Waters, which is in effect from Tuesday, April 9, at 6.a.m. until Saturday, April 13, at 6 p.m.
+The National Weather Service reports that a Small Craft Advisory is now in effect for Big Island Leeward Waters and Big Island Southeast Waters until Tuesday, April 16, 2019, at 6 a.m.

 SPONSORED VIDEO